 Any commercial use of Miami’s name or trademarks requires advanced permission from the university via a contract or trademark license agreement.
 Once approved, the business or person requesting permission becomes a "licensee" and the individual products (or services) become "licensed products" (or "licensed services").
-Items manufactured for internal use, by students, faculty or staff, must be first approved internally and must be manufactured by a licensed vendor.

 The requirement for artwork approval is to ensure that the marks of the university are correctly presented, and do not reflect unfavorably on the university in the context which they will be used.
 The university will attempt to provide as much design latitude as possible keeping in mind the intended consumers; however designs for events that promote alcoholic beverages or drinking will not be approved.
 All designs submitted are held in confidence, and are not shared with nor made available to other licensees, retailers, or university departments for copying.